 Diagnostic image from MUGA scan.

 A MUGA scan makes use of a radioactive substance that is injected into your bloodstream.
 The radioactive substance "tags" or "labels" the red blood cells in your blood.
 This substance is safe and will not harm your blood or organs.
 Doctors will then use a gamma-ray camera to take pictures of your heart as the "tagged" red blood cells circulate.

 What should I expect?

 No special preparation is needed before you have a resting scan.
 If your doctor has ordered an exercise scan, do not eat or drink anything (you may only have water) after midnight the night before the test.

 If you think you may be pregnant, talk to your doctor before you schedule the test.

 A technician will clean certain areas on your chest so that he or she can place small metal disks called electrodes on those areas.
 The electrodes have wires called leads, which are attached to a nuclear imaging computer.
 Then the technician will give you 2 injections: the first injection prepares the red blood cells, and the second is used to "label" the red blood cells.
 The technician will ask you to lie down on a small examination table, which has a special camera around it.
 Next, the technician will take a number of pictures of your heart with the gamma-ray camera.
-If your doctor only ordered a resting gated blood pool scan, this would be the end of the test.
+If your doctor only ordered a resting scan, this would be the end of the test.

-If your doctor ordered an exercise gated blood pool test, you will be moved to a different examination table.
+If your doctor ordered an exercise scan, you will be moved to a different examination table.
 When you lie down, there will be pedals at the end of the bed.
 You will put your feet in the pedals and, while still lying down, begin to pedal as if you were riding a bicycle.
 Using the gamma-ray camera, the technician will take a number of pictures of your heart.
 Your doctor may also be present to look at the pictures of your heart during the test.